Your Gate to Europe

 Joint purchasing

 While the EU has made strong progress on filling its gas storage for this winter, achieving over 92% filling as of today, we need to prepare for possible further disruption, and lay a sound foundation for the following year.
 Therefore, we propose to equip the EU with new legal tools to jointly purchase gas.
-The Commission would contract a service provider to organise demand aggregation at EU level, grouping together gas import needs and seeking offers on the market to match the demand.
-We propose a mandatory participation by Member States' undertakings in the EU demand aggregation to meet at least 15% of their respective storage filling targets.
-Companies would be allowed to form a European gas purchasing consortium, in compliance with EU competition rules.
-Joint purchasing will help smaller Member States and companies in particular, which are in a less favourable situation as buyers, to access gas volumes at better conditions.
+The Commission started to organise demand aggregation at EU level, grouping together gas import needs and seeking offers on the market to match the demand.
+It proposed a mandatory participation by Member States' undertakings in the EU demand aggregation to meet at least 15% of their respective storage filling targets.
+Companies are allowed to form a European gas purchasing consortium, in compliance with EU competition rules.
+Joint purchasing aims to help smaller Member States and companies in particular, which are in a less favourable situation as buyers, to access gas volumes at better conditions.

 The Regulation also includes provisions to enhance transparency of intended and concluded gas supply purchases, in order to assess whether the objectives of security of supply and energy solidarity are met.
 The Commission should be informed before the conclusion of any gas purchase or memorandum of understanding above a volume of 5TWh (just over 500 million cubic meters) and may issue a recommendation in case of a potentially negative impact on the functioning of joint purchasing, the internal market, the security of supply or energy solidarity.